solana-foundation/developer-content/content/courses/mobile/intro-to-solana-mobile.md

       ![Fake Wallet](/public/assets/courses/unboxed/basic-solana-mobile-fake-wallet.png)

-   4. For debugging, you’ll want to use `Logcat`.
-Now that your fake wallet is running on the emulator, go to `View -> Tool Windows -> Logcat`.
+   4. For easier debugging, use `Logcat`.
+Check the [official installation guide](https://developer.android.com/studio/debug/logcat) if you are interested.
+   5. Now that your fake wallet is running on the emulator, go to `View -> Tool Windows -> Logcat`.
 This will open up a console logging out what’s happening with fake wallet.

 3. (Optional) Install other
    [Solana wallets](https://solana.com/ecosystem/explore?categories=wallet) on
    the Google Play store.

-Lastly, if you run into Java versioning issues - you’ll want to be on Java version 11.
-To check what you’re currently running type `java --version` in your terminal.
+Lastly, we recommend installing **java version 11** to avoid dependency errors.
+To know what version you have installed, run `java --version` in your terminal.

 #### 1. Plan out the App's Structure